Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/03-Problem-Solving-Strategies.md

 ## Debrief (15 minutes)

-As a full class: which was harder — writing pseudocode clear enough for someone else to code from blind, or coding from someone else's pseudocode?
+As a full class: which was harder — writing pseudocode clear enough for someone else to code from, or coding from someone else's pseudocode?
 What does that tell you about how precise your planning needs to be before you start typing in a real interview?

 ## Exit Ticket (5 minutes)